Merton Centre for Independent Living - Privacy Notice

 You can find out more about your rights under data protection legislation at www.ico.org.uk.
 If you are not satisfied with how we are processing your personal data, you can raise a concern with the Information Commissioner (www.ico.org.uk).

-If we refuse to enforce a right, eg the right of erasure, we will inform the individual within 28 days of the request and inform them of:
+If we refuse to enforce a right, eg the right of erasure, we will inform the you within 28 days of the request and inform you of:

 • The reasons we are not taking action;

-• Their right to make a complaint to the ICO or another supervisory authority; and
+• Your right to make a complaint to the ICO or another supervisory authority; and

-• Their ability to seek to enforce this right through a judicial remedy
+• Your ability to seek to enforce this right through a judicial remedy

 Fees for information requests